 What is a cover?

-A cover is a performance or new of a that someone else originally performed, recorded and released.
+A cover is a performance or new Typically, the recorded performance of a musical work protected as a phonogram under copyright law. of a An original musical composition with or without lyrics. that someone else originally performed, recorded and released.

 To be considered as a cover, the new performance or sound recording you make needs to retain the same melody, lyrics and other key components of the original musical work.
-If any of the key components change in a significant way, it will be classed as a and needs different permissions.
+If any of the key components change in a significant way, it will be classed as a A new work based on a pre-existing work. and needs different permissions.

 Creating cover can be a great way to tap into another creator's fan base, but there are rules that need to be followed to do this correctly.